 In order to navigate Taiwanese traffic, it's best to proceed slowly and avoid making any sudden moves, whether changing lanes or crossing a busy street, so that scooters have time to react accordingly.

 Expect friends to cancel plans at the last minute for family affairs – family takes precedence in Taiwanese society, and this isn’t considered rude.
 Unreliable RSVPs and uninvited guests, even when reservations are involved, are also common.

 Local friends may also not directly tell an expat when they are upset with them and it can be difficult for foreigners to discern indirect cues from locals, especially when saying “no” is involved.

 Even though Taiwanese people are less direct in some ways, they can be more direct in others.
 A Taiwanese person may not tell someone that they are upset or they may not express open disagreement, but many will make remarks about their expat friends’ complexion, changes in weight or other things that wouldn’t be mentioned in the West.

 Gender in Taiwan

 Expat women can expect to be safe, treated with respect and earn equal wages.
 On the whole, Taiwanese laws protect women.

 Maternity leave is guaranteed to full-time employees and most reproductive health needs are covered under national health insurance, except for birth control.
 It is more likely to find women who prefer an independent lifestyle and have chosen not to marry in Taiwan than in many other Asian countries.

-Some people do still wonder about women who are single, unmarried or don’t have children.
-Some bosses might be overly familiar and offer unsolicited life advice, or have sexist notions about the emotional or family needs of his female employees.
+Despite high levels of gender equality in Taiwan, some traditionally-minded locals do wonder about women who are single, unmarried or don’t have children.
+Some employers might also be overly familiar and offer unsolicited life advice or have sexist notions about the emotional or family needs of female employees.